-Composition Presentation Skating Skills The intentional, developed and / or original arrangement of the repertoire of all types of movements into a meaningful whole according to the principles of proportion, unity, space, pattern and musical structure.
-The demonstration of engagement, commitment and involvement based on an understanding of the music and composition.
-The ability of the skater to execute the skating repertoire of steps, turns and skating movements with blade and body control.
+Composition The intentional, developed and / or original arrangement of the repertoire of all types of movements into a meaningful whole according to the principles of proportion, unity, space, pattern and musical structure.
+Presentation The demonstration of engagement, commitment and involvement based on an understanding of the music and composition.
+Skating Skills The ability of the skater to execute the skating repertoire of steps, turns and skating movements with blade and body control.
 Multidimensional movements and use of space Expressiveness & projection Variety of edges, steps, turns, movements and directions Connections between and within the elements Variety and contrast of energy and of movements Clarity of edges, steps, turns, movements and body control.
-Choreography reflecting musical phrase and form Musical sensitivity and timing Balance and glide Pattern and ice coverage Flow Unity Oneness and awareness of space (Pair Skating, Ice Dance, Synchronized Skating) Power and speed Unison (Pair Skating, Ice Dance, Synchronized Skating)
+Choreography reflecting musical phrase and form Musical sensitivity and timing Balance and glide Pattern and ice coverage Flow Unity Oneness and awareness of space (Pair Skating, Ice Dance, Power and speed Synchronized Skating) Unison (Pair Skating, Ice Dance, Synchronized Skating)